 As part of the registration process for our e-newsletter, we collect personal information (name, company and email).
 We use that information for a couple of reasons: to tell you about new products and features you’ve asked us to tell you about; to contact you if we need to obtain or provide additional information; to check our records are right and to check every now and then that you’re happy and satisfied.
 We don’t rent or trade email lists with other organisations and businesses.

-Third Parties – Google Analytics and M1 Marketing
+Third Parties – Google Analytics, Bing, Lead Forensics and M1 Marketing

-When someone visits www.trutac.co.uk we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
-We do this to find out things such as the number of visitors to the various parts of the site.
-This information is only processed in a way which does not identify anyone.
+When someone visits www.trutac.co.uk we use third-party services, Bing, Lead Forensics and Google Analytics, to collect standard internet log information, company details of visitors to the site and visit behaviour patterns.
+We do this to find out things such as the number of visitors to the various parts of the site and which companies have visited our website.

 Our e-newsletter is sent out and managed by M1 Marketing is http://m1marketing.co.uk they manage the newsletter database and remove all those who request to opt-out.
 Should you wish to be removed from future newsletter distribution lists from TruTac please contact Jemma James email@example.com and / or firstname.lastname@example.org .